maziac/DeZog/documentation/UnitTests.md

 Example:
 ~~~
+result:	defb 0

+multiply_a_by_3:
+	add a
+	add a
+	add a
+	ld (result),a
+	ret

 UT_mytest2:
 	ld a,5
 	call multiply_a_by_3
-	TEST_REG C, 15
+	TEST_MEMORY_BYTE result, 15

 	ld a,0
 	call multiply_a_by_3
-	TEST_REG C, 0
+	TEST_MEMORY_BYTE result, 0

 	TC_END
 ~~~
-This simple example test the subroutine 'multiply_a_by_3' which hypothetically takes A, multiplies it by 3 and returns the result in C. If A is 5 it should result in 15 and if A is 0 it should be 0.
+This simple example test the subroutine 'multiply_a_by_3' which takes A, multiplies it by 3 and stores the result.
+If A is 5 it should result in 15 and if A is 0 it should be 0.

 Please note that if you run a unit test case in debug mode the debugger will stop execution at exactly the macro that failed.